 What is Decentralised Finance?

-The term decentralized finance is directly linked to cryptocurrency and the underlying blockchain technology that underpins digital tokens.
+The term decentralized finance meaning is directly linked to cryptocurrency and the underlying blockchain technology that underpins digital tokens.

 More specifically, decentralized finance (DeFi) represents an immutable and open alternative to the global financial services sector, along with its various products such as insurances, loans, and savings.